Mixed Breeds

 Rottweiler Overview

 Rottweilers are considered large dogs and will weigh an average of 100 pounds.
-Although not as popular as the Shepherd, they still rank in the top 10 and continues to grow.
+Although not as popular as the Shepherd, they still rank in the top 10 and continue to grow.
 They have an average life expectancy of 8-11 years.

 German Shepherd Rottweiler Mix (Shepweiler)